vamsi230/HotProp/README.md

 # 🕵️‍♂️ Prop Hunt (Hot Potato Twist)

+⚠️ **This repository contains source code only.
+Full playable build is available on my portfolio.**

 A multiplayer party game inspired by classic Prop Hunt — but with a **Hot Potato mechanic** that constantly shifts pressure between players.

 ---